 A collaboration between two fine artists.
 My Dog Sighs, a regular painting at Upfest and Curtis Hylton a first timer painting under the banner.
-We wrote about this mural a bit more extensively here.
+This was the first of the Upfest summer editions and we wrote about this mural a bit more extensively here.
 The eyes are of course by My Dog and the surrounding flora and fauna is by Hylton.

 Bex Glover – Souk Kitchen, North Street / Raleigh Road